SallyLi85/portfolio/README.md

 # Welcome

-Here you can find my projects about data visualization, data analysis, and data modeling (with PostgresSQL)
+Here you can find my projects about data visualization, data analysis, and data modeling (with PostgreSQL and Google BigQuery)

 ## 📫 Contact
 - **Email:** [sallyli3318@gmail.com]